mrotaru/Front-end-Developer-Interview-Questions/README.md

 [2](http://stackoverflow.com/a/5314911/447661)) and some experimenting I now understand how it works.

-* What excites or interests you about coding?
+##### What excites or interests you about coding?
+Coding is exciting because it's challengin, and it really tests your problem-solving abilities; but it's also rewarding - you can build stuff that is really useful, and don't have to wait years util it's ready.

 * What is a recent technical challenge you experienced and how did you solve it?
 * What UI, Security, Performance, SEO, Maintainability or Technology considerations do you make while building a web application or site?
 * Talk about your preferred development environment.